 My interest in atmospheres started through research on commemorative events and how they 'feel' to participants, but grew to extend to projects on art in public space; research on light, illumination and sound; design changes to urban public space; and digital technology.
 In 2014 I co-edited, with Tim Edensor (Manchester Metropolitan University), a special issue of Visual Communication on 'Designing Atmospheres'.
 Methodologies include both ethnography and creative practice, including on contain yourself (2015) a site-specific multi-media public artwork that I collaborated on with Fiona Hillary, Jordan Lacey and Elliot Palmer.

 In early 2017 I led a project funded by the City of Melbourne and the Queen Victoria Markets on the atmosphere of a market site in central Melbourne on the cusp of a major refurbishment.
 In another 2017 project, led by Jordan Lacey (RMIT) and funded by Transurban, I helped investigate motorway noise and the impact of sound transformation technology on communities in Melbourne and Sydney.
-I am also leading, with Ross McLeod and Charles Anderson, a major project (2017-2018) in Melbourne's Docklands, called The Exchange at Knowledge Market, funded by LendLease and RMIT University, which aims to investigate community engagement and 'activate' Victoria Harbour with a series of public projects.
-Much of this work is situated within the Design+Ethnography+Futures Lab at DERC, a group focused on how people make use of and understand design in many different forms.
-This includes helping to research how design impacts on wellbeing, where I am contributing to a hospital-based project with Bendigo Health (Bendigo, Victoria), led by Sarah Pink and Laurene Vaughan (RMIT).
+I also led, with Ross McLeod and Charles Anderson, a major project (2017-2018) in Melbourne's Docklands, called The Exchange at Knowledge Market, funded by LendLease and RMIT University, which investigated community engagement and 'activated' Victoria Harbour with a series of public projects.
+Much of this work was situated within the Design+Ethnography+Futures Lab at DERC, a group focused on how people make use of and understand design in many different forms.
+This included research on how design impacts on wellbeing, where I was a team member on a hospital-based project with Bendigo Health (Bendigo, Victoria), led by Sarah Pink and Laurene Vaughan (RMIT).

 Sumartojo, S and Pink, S (2019) Atmospheres and the Experiential World: Theory and Methods.
 London: Routledge.